mdsoapbrain/slide_creator/README.md

 ## Features

-- Upload a PDF file of your thesis paper.
+- Upload a PDF file of your paper.
 - The uploaded paper is then automatically summarized into five different sections: Abstract, Introduction, Methods, Results, Discussion.
 - A slide structure for a presentation is auto-generated based on the summarized text.
 - You can ask questions related to your PDF file, and the chatbot will answer based on the content of the file.